scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 The message indicates there was an error connecting to your router, and we did not successfully establish a dynamic forwarding rule.
 Check your router settings to ensure that you have these setting enabled, and restart the node.

-*NOTE* If you are using a firewall on your node you will need to allow udp traffic from port 1900.
+*NOTE* If you are using a firewall on your node you will need to allow udp traffic from port 1900 to allow UPnP to function.

 `--staking-port=[##]` defaults to 9651, and is the port opened externally on your router.
 `--internal-staking-port=[##]` defaults to `--staking-port` and is the port of the node.